 Richard Robbins (“Rob”) (Ph.D., history, Columbia University, 1970) taught Russian history at the University of New Mexico for 40 years.
 His area of special interest is Russian imperial administration and administrators.
-He has published two books: Famine in Russia, 1891-1892: The Imperial Government Responds to a Crisis (Columbia University Press, 1975) and The Tsar’s Viceroys: Russian Provincial Governors in the Last Years of the Empire (Cornell University Press, 1987).
-He is currently completing Overtaken by the Night: A Russian’s Journey through Peace, War, Revolution and Terror.
-It is a biography of Vladimir Dzhunkovsky, a high-ranking official whose life spans the revolutionary era from the “Great Reforms” of Tsar Alexander II to the “Great Terror” of Joseph Stalin.
+He has published three books: Famine in Russia, 1891-1892: The Imperial Government Responds to a Crisis (Columbia University Press, 1975); The Tsar’s Viceroys: Russian Provincial Governors in the Last Years of the Empire (Cornell University Press, 1987); and Overtaken by the Night: One Russian’s Journey through Peace, War, Revolution and Terror (University of Pittsburgh Press, 2018).
+The latter is a biography of Vladimir Dzhunkovsky, a high-ranking official whose life spans the revolutionary era from the “Great Reforms” of Tsar Alexander II to the “Great Terror” of Joseph Stalin.

 Maria Sakovich (M.P.H.; M.A.
 History, Sonoma State University) is a public historian and independent scholar.
 She researches, writes, and develops exhibits in the areas of immigration, family, and community history.
 Her articles have appeared in anthologies, as well as Prologue and The Argonaut.
 La Nostra Storia–Italian Americans in Richmond grew out of the exhibit of the same title at the Richmond Museum of History.
 Her current work explores the migration of refugees from Russia after the 1917 revolution and civil war and their resettlement in California in the 1920s and 30s.